jzwolak/retroact/README.md

  :render (fn [app-ref app-val] {:class :panel :contents [...]}}
 ```

 Retroact has support for side effects, but be careful.
-Somethings should _not_ be side effects.
+Some things should _not_ be side effects.
 Side effects are also
 expensive.
 All side effects are called everytime the app-ref value is changed.
 Therefore, the first thing the side
 effect should do is check that something changed to warrant it running.
 This would likely involve a change from old-val
 to new-val for a specific path in the app-ref.
 A change should be looked for, not a specific value.
 Because later calls